Study Finds Intermittent Fasting No More Effective Than Conventional Eating Disorders

 Study Links Intermittent Fasting to Increased Cardiovascular Death Risk

-A new study analyzing 19,000 adults has found that intermittent fasting with eight-hour eating windows may be linked to a higher risk of car
+A new study of 19,000 adults links eight-hour eating windows to a higher risk of cardiovascular death.